 Speaking of care, the coated Xolo canines need regular brushing and minimal grooming to look tied up.
 Whereas these hairy canines don’t need to take baths as frequently as hairless Xolo requires.

 The hairless breed needs much more care and bathing since their skin is rough and rigged, and possesses numerous stripping natural protections.
 When such a canine turns one year old, this natural protection begins to strip off, causing breakouts and clogging pores.

 So, during this period, you need to take extra care of your Xolo friend.
 Make your four-legged friend undergo more bathing sessions (but avoid over-bathing).
 After every bath, apply a mild, pet-friendly sunscreen after the consultation with a certified vet.

 To avoid hip, knee, and joint issues, keep an eye on your dog’s intake to avoid overconsumption.
 Remember that most structural disorders arise due to being overweight.
 Therefore, to ensure your pooch’s best health conditions, discuss his feeding routine and requirements with the Xoloitzcuintli breeder and vet thoroughly and follow the prescribed diet plan.

 Wondering about the exercise requirements?
 Luckily, these canines don’t need way too many strenuous activities since daily walks and small playing sessions will be sufficient to keep your dog fit and healthy.

-As mentioned before, Xoloitzcuintli canines have sensitive souls which can’t sustain even a minor act of punishment.
+As mentioned before, Xoloitzcuintli canines have sensitive souls that can’t sustain even a minor act of punishment.
 While training them, you are recommended to use only verbal commands and reward tricks.